xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 ---
 layout:             post
 title:              "SEED Labs 2.0: TCP/IP Attack Lab Writeup"
 category:           "Computing Systems, Systems Security"
 tags:               networking cybersecurity
 permalink:          /posts/seedlabs/attacks-on-tcp
+last_modified_at:   "2023-03-11"
 ---

 For general overview and the setup package for this lab, please go to [SEED Labs official website](https://seedsecuritylabs.org/Labs_20.04/Networking/TCP_Attacks/).
 The lab assignment was conducted using Docker Compose.
 Download the [`Labsetup.zip`](https://seedsecuritylabs.org/Labs_20.04/Files/TCP_Attacks/Labsetup.zip) file, unzip it, enter the `Labsetup` folder, and use the `docker-compose.yml` file to set up the lab environment.